-Rotor speed; high - medium - low.
+Rotor speed high - medium - low.

 At a constant forward travel speed, the rotor speed controls the size of the slice cut in the soil.
-A 2 blade rotor at a slow speed will produce a large cut leaving a rough cloddy finish.
-A 3 blade rotor at a fast speed reduces the cut size giving a finer tilth.
-The 3 blade configuration is suitable for general use, but a 2 blade formation has the following advantages.
+A 2-blade rotor at a slow speed will produce a large cut leaving a rough cloddy finish.
+A 3-blade rotor at a fast speed reduces the cut size giving a finer tilth.
+The 3-blade configuration is suitable for general use, but the 2-blade configuration has the following advantages.